sisihagen/website/content/en/blog/2020/03/historic-bridging.md

 #### Enlightened arrogance

 The Enlightenment could not possibly box Asia inside its own rigid geometries.
-Europe ceased to understand Asia, proclaimed it was some sort of proteiform historical detritus and turned its undivided attention to “virgin,” or “promised” lands elsewhere on the planet.
+Europe ceased to understand Asia, proclaimed it was some sort of proteiform historical detritus and turned its undivided attention to "virgin,” or "promised” lands elsewhere on the planet.

 We all know how England, from the 18th century onwards, took control of the entire trans-oceanic routes and turned North Atlantic supremacy into a lone superpower game – till the mantle was usurped by the US.